-The Mineral Resource is the total for the Project; in respect of the total metal in the Indicated and Inferred Mineral Resources some 81% and 84% respectively is attributable to Bacanora.
+The Mineral Resource is the total for the Project; in respect of the total metal in the Indicated and Inferred Mineral Resources some 81% and 86% respectively is attributable to Bacanora.

 Previous estimations were undertaken by SRK in May 2015 and C Verley of Amerlin Exploration Services Ltd in June 2014.
-The 2014 estimation used a 2-D polygonal estimation method, whereas in both the May and November 2015 estimates, SRK created a 3-D geological model giving better confidence in geological continuity which allows extrapolation over a wider area resulting in a larger overall resource than that produced in the 2014 estimate.
+The 2014 estimation used a 2-D polygonal estimation method, whereas in both the May 2015, December 2015 and April 2016 estimates, SRK created a 3-D geological model giving better confidence in geological continuity which allows extrapolation over a wider area resulting in a larger overall resource than that produced in the 2014 estimate.

 This updated MRE has a greater proportion of Indicated Mineral Resource than in the May 2015 MRE following the recent targeted infill drilling programme.
 The infill drilling confirmed the previous geological interpretation in most areas, which, along with good quality control results and the improved quality of estimation, allowed for a higher level of confidence to be attributed to more of the estimated block model.
-The overall tonnage of the Mineral Resource shown in Table ES 1 increased from 595 Mt to 719 Mt.
-This is due to three main factors:
+The overall Mineral Resource has decreased due to updated parameters from the PFS that were used for the pit optimisation and cut-off grade analysis decreasing the size of the pit shell delimiting the block model and increasing the cut-off grade.